SimoneLucato0/SuperBroom/README.md

 ## Key features

-- **Modern design**: The application uses the most up-to-date UX features, for example carousels and tab panels, which are notoriously complex to be made accessible.
+- **Modern design**: The application uses the most up-to-date user experience features, for example carousels and tab panels, which are notoriously complex to be made accessible.
 They were built following WAI-ARIA practices by W3C, as well as documentation on `aria-live` regions.
 - **Screen Reader Compatibility**: Optimized content structure and semantic HTML to ensure smooth navigation and comprehension for users relying on screen readers.
 - **Keyboard Navigation**: Full functionality accessible through keyboard controls, enabling users who can't use a mouse to easily navigate the site.
+- **Responsive Design Adaptation**: The application uses flexible layout that automatically adjusts the website's design and functionality across different devices, ensuring optimal user experience whether accessed on desktop, tablet, or mobile screens.

 ## Getting started